 Screening test for bowel cancer

 Screening is the process of looking for polyps or cancer in people who don't have any symptoms.

-Through the National Bowel Cancer Screening Program, people aged 50 to 74 are automatically sent a free FOBT kit.
-You can also purchase a kit from some pharmacies.
+Through the National Bowel Cancer Screening Program, people aged 50 to 74 are automatically sent a free iFOBT kit.
+A kit can also be purchased from some pharmacies.

 Tests to find cancer in the bowel